Rotimi Fani-Kayode: Yoruba Influences

 Fani-Kayode's "Bronze Head" (1987) shows a cropped figure's black body that reveals his legs and butt as he is about to sit on top of a bronze Ife sculpture.
 The Ife sculpture is placed on a round platter, stool, or pedestal, and is placed strategically at the centre of the picture frame.
 Typically, the bronze head in the photograph is meant to honour the Ife king.
 However, in the context of Fani-Kayode's photograph, it satirizes the Yoruba kingship institution.
 The photograph represents both his exile and homosexuality, two core parts of his world.

+Surrealism

+Fani-Kayode's photography is representative of non-western surrealism.
+His surrealist work takes influence from his Yoruba background and artist like Eikoh Hosoe.
+He does this through the fragmented representation of the Black male body as it relates to power, desire, and sexuality.
+Fani-Kayode's work was largely displayed in intimate publications and gallery spaces.
+His work was primarily for the Queer community and later gained a global audience.